-Brandy Abreu, a rising senior and human development and family studies major, said he has many amazing memories of studying in South Korea in spring 2021, but three specific ones stand out to him.
+Brandy Abreu, a rising senior and human development and family studies major, said she has many amazing memories of studying in South Korea in spring 2021, but three specific ones stand out to her.

 "The first is spending a whole week in Busan with my friends and taking classes by Gwangalli Beach and going to the Busan Culture Village," Abreu said.
 "Secondly, going night Squid fishing at 11 p.m. off the southern coast of Jeju Island and eating ramen with the squid we caught.
 Lastly, the times when my friends and I spent the whole night by the Han River talking, eating and playing games until the sun rose.”

 However, study abroad students faced challenges during their travels as well.

 For Sarah Slay, a recent graduate and biology major, her challenges were related to COVID-19.
 She said in April of 2020, New Zealand shut down nearly everything for the whole month of April while studying at the University of Canterbury.

 "So, we had a big movie marathon and we ended up building a fort at our apartment," Slay said.
 "I think that was like making the best kind of a crappy situation.”

 Waters said that money was also a challenge.
 She said although she saved a lot of money for her trip and Lisbon is a relatively affordable city, it was difficult for her to resist feeling like she was on vacation.

 "Realizing I couldn’t be as lavish as I would have liked and having to say no to trips with friends or nice dinners sometimes was difficult, but I ultimately appreciated that I got more time in Lisbon," Waters said.